Jay Weinberg: Infectious Groove, Suicidal Tendencies, Fuming Mouth (2024–2026)

-In January, Weinberg joined supergroup Infectious Grooves, replacing Brooks Wackerman.
+In January 2024, Weinberg joined supergroup Infectious Grooves, replacing Brooks Wackerman.
 On March 23, 2024, Weinberg played his first show with the band.
 Weinberg was recruited by Infectious Grooves for the band's first live appearances since a one-off show in 2019 due to Wackerman's commitments to Avenged Sevenfold.
 After Weinberg's arrival, the band entered the studio to record a new song.
-The track, which was co-written by former guitarist Adam Siegel, will mark the band's first release with Weinberg.
+The track, which was co-written by former guitarist Adam Siegel, marked the band's first release with Weinberg.

-In March 2024, Weinberg joined Suicidal Tendencies replacing Greyson Nekrutman, who joined Sepultura after the departure of Eloy Casagrande, who later filled the position of Weinberg in Slipknot.
+In March 2024, Weinberg joined Suicidal Tendencies replacing Greyson Nekrutman, who joined Sepultura after the departure of Eloy Casagrande.
+Weinberg announced his departure from Suicidal Tendencies in early 2026 after nearly 18 months of touring.

+Fuming Mouth (2026–present)

+On June 5, 2026, it was announced that Weinberg had joined the Massachusetts death metal and metallic hardcore band Fuming Mouth as their new drummer.

+On July 17, 2026, the band released their third studio album, The Ringing Bell, marking Weinberg's first recording with the group.